joseferben/hands-please/README.md

 `hands-please`

-1. watches the codebase for `// @ai do something`
+1. Watch codebase for `// @ai fix this code`
-2. runs Claude Code or OpenAI Codex in the background with the prompt from the comment
+2. Run an agent like Claude Code in the background with the prompt from the comment until lint/build passes
-3. fixes build/lint issues

 ## Example